prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 Prebid.init(getApplicationContext(), adUnits, "INSERT-ACCOUNT-ID-HERE", Prebid.AdServer.DFP, Prebid.Host.RUBICON);
 ```

-You can use Prebid SDK to monetize your app with a custom ad server or even without one.
-Use the `Transport API` to obtain the targeting keywords for following usage with the custom ad server.
-Use the `Rendering API` to display the winning bid without the primary ad server and its SDK.
+## Obtaining Prebid server targeting keys

-## Transport API
+The default ad server for Prebid's Mobile SDK is [GAM](https://docs.prebid.org/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html#html-banner).

-The default ad server for Prebid's Mobile SDK is GAM.
-You can use the [`fetchDemand`](https://docs.prebid.org/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html#html-banner) function to support 3rd-party ad servers.
-This function returns the Prebid Server bidder key/values (targeting keys), which you can then pass to the ad server of your choice.
+When using a custom or 3rd-party ad server, you must first get the targeting keys using the `fetchDemand` method.
+This function provides the bidder key/values (targeting keys).
+You can then pass these targeting keys to the ad server of your choice.

 You will need to perform the following actions:

 * Call `fetchDemand` with extended `targetingDict` callback.
-* Retrieve targeting keys from the extended `fetchDemand` function.
+* Retrieve the targeting keys from `fetchDemand`.
 * Convert targeting keys into the format used by your ad server.
 * Pass the targeting keys to your ad server.
 * Render the ad with the Prebid Universal Creative or custom renderer.